agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 <!-- Warren's statement](https://www.forbes.com/sites/zackfriedman/2019/06/17/elizabeth-warren-student-loan-debt-forgiveness/#60261e105e7b) of voiding all student debt and countering for -->
 <!-- it via increasing taxes for the ultra millionaires*.  -->

-*"Should" is hard to get an example for*. *This again talks about some prediction for the future.
-We are not interested in calculations, we are interested for now (for some reason) in examples*
+*This again talks about some prediction for the future.
+We are not interested in calculations, we are interested for now (for some reason) only in examples*

 **Definition**: -